katur/eegi/README_database_migration.md

 **Still to do**
 - After adding empty LibraryWells to the database, fill in the corresponding parent relationships for sequencing wells.
 - After accounting for empty wells, migrate plates 57-70 using the Google Docs.
-- Firoz will be analyzing the sequencing and adding result clone (note that I am not migrating either Hueyling's quality categorization (BN/GN), or her resulting clone.
+- Add Firoz's resulting clones, once calculated (note that I am not migrating either Hueyling's quality categorization, e.g. BY/GN, or her resulting clone).